 The onboarding stage is the stage at which you welcome new users to your ranks, showing them that you appreciate their willingness to take a chance on you.
-Depending on the exact type of service you offer, this is also the time to help them get set up.
+Depending on the exact type of product or service you offer, this is also the time to help them get set up.
 That could mean installing the software, importing data, and configuring software to meet their specific needs.

 You’ll likely have a checklist of the activities customers need to complete to be considered fully onboarded.
 Sometimes this is as easy as creating a log-in and getting access, and sometimes it’s a months long implementation with data integrations and project plans and lots of stakeholders.

 Hopefully you’re saving them time, hassle, and money.
-They’re learning the ins and outs of the product, what features are available, and what your company represents.
-Of course, some of these aspects of the product and the company were in the marketing materials — that’s what drew them to you in the first place.
+They’re putting their training into practice, learning the ins and outs of the product, what features they like best, and what your company represents.
+Of course, some of these aspects of the product and the company were in your marketing materials — that’s what drew them to you in the first place.
 But this is the point where they’re starting to see for themselves just how useful those features can be.

 Remember, the educational part of your job isn’t over.
 If the customer can’t figure out how to use your product, or they don’t fully grasp just how many useful features there are, they’ll move on to other options.
-Tutorials, videos, and other educational resources will make the path to adoption easier.
+Quick tutorials, videos, and other educational resources will make the path to adoption easier.
 Your adoption rates should start to increase and your customer engagement score — a number that encompasses how much value your customer is getting out of your product — should be climbing.

-4) VALUE REALIZATION
+4. VALUE REALIZATION

 The value realization phase is when your product goes above and beyond the expectations of your end user to net them a positive ROI.
 Remember, there’s a reason the customer signed up for your product or service in the first place — there was a need that had to be addressed, a process they wanted to streamline, or a cost they wanted to reduce.

 This is the point where the customer is most receptive to cross-sells and upsells.
 They’re convinced that what you do is worth the money they spent on it, so your other products must be too!
-Your marketing efforts should leverage that newfound confidence.
+Your install-base marketing efforts should leverage that newfound confidence.

 Tap into the enthusiasm of your best customers by soliciting reviews, testimonials, case studies, and even incentivizing referral programs.
-Recent marketing research has shown that the power of word-of-mouth marketing only continues to grow — potential new customers value the word of existing customers far more than your own marketing efforts.
+Recent market research has shown that the power of word-of-mouth marketing only continues to grow — potential new customers value the word of existing customers far more than your own marketing efforts.
 If you keep them happy and successful, your existing customers will become your best source of new customers, and the cycle will begin again.

-6) WHAT ABOUT RENEWALS?
+6. WHAT ABOUT RENEWALS?

 We left renewals off this list for a reason: Renewals are an outcome of strong customer lifecycle management.
-Renewals aren’t a cause of good customer success — they’re the result.
+Renewals aren’t a cause of good Customer Success — they’re the result.
 If renewals are low, it’s because something happened in the lifecycle that led to risk, (onboarding did not go well, the product was not fully adopted, they didn’t use all the features that were of value to their business, they didn’t see ROI, they didn’t care enough about it to tell their friends, etc.).